 Study of the Bible requires understanding both large and small forms of context.

 Larger context could be the taking of one concept — resurrection, as an example — and comparing every single time it is mentioned, such as Revelation 20:6, Hebrews 11:35 and Acts 24:15.
-In 1 Timothy 4:10 we learn there is indeed more than one form of resurrection, which tells us we can’t simply apply the same definition of resurrection with every usage.
+In 1 Timothy 4:10, we learn there is indeed more than one form of resurrection, which tells us we can’t simply apply the same definition of resurrection with every usage.

 Smaller context, more simply, would include reading the preceding and following verses around a key verse to understand its proper meaning.
-For example, part of Psalm 14:1 states “there is no God.”
+For example, part of Psalm 14:1 states, “there is no God.”
 If read out of context, it obviously contradicts the Bible’s entire purpose.
 We learn through context (including the rest of this verse) that the concept of “no God” is conjured by the thoughts of the wicked and is not intended to be interpreted alone.

 “Type” and “antitype” are words most of us have never heard of or used.
-In a study of type and antitype, the Bible teaches us that in some cases, literal events (called a “type”) described in the Old Testament, pictured a future, broader event, the “antitype.” (“Anti” in this usage does not mean “against,” rather, it means “in the place of.”)
+In a study of type and antitype, the Bible teaches us that in some cases, literal events (called a “type”) described in the Old Testament, pictured a future, broader event, the “antitype.” (“Anti” in this usage does not mean “against;” rather, it means “in the place of.”)
 Some of these antitypes occurred in the New Testament, showing us direct links between Old and New.
-Other antitypes will have their fulfillment yet in the future, which gives us an exciting look into what is ahead for mankind.
+Other antitypes will have their fulfillment yet in the future, giving us an exciting look into what is ahead for mankind.

-It makes us want to search more deeply to find the various layers of meaning.
+Understanding types of and antitypes makes us want to search more deeply to find the various layers of meaning.
 We start to see God’s rich gems that would normally be hidden from view from just a traditional read from Genesis to Revelation.